Advice for Patients, Caregivers and Care Partners

 Ongoing Treatment:

-• Physical, occupational, speech and music therapy to empower patients to live as independently as possible via treatment interventions tailored to the needs of those with brain disorders and meet your individual goals for maximizing quality of life.
+• Physical, occupational, speech and music therapy empower you and others with brain disorders to live as independently as possible.
+Treatments are personalized to help you meet your goals for maximizing quality of life.

-• Counseling from our behavioral health team to improve quality of life, coping skills and emotional well-being for patients and caregivers affected by brain disorders.
-Our team helps you reflect on how daily habits, career and family challenges — layered on top of the diagnosis of a neurological disorder — can affect your overall health and wellness
+• Counseling from our behavioral health team improves quality of life, coping skills and emotional well-being — both for those affected by brain disorders and their caregivers.
+Our team helps you reflect on how daily habits, career and family challenges — layered on top of the diagnosis of a neurological disorder — can affect your overall health and wellness.

 Research: